Wiktor Brillant: Family

 Wiktor was the eldest son of Henrieta (née Rapaport) (1846–1918) and Karl Brillant from Tarnopol, then a part of the Austrian Empire.
 Wiktor's sister Dora Brillant was born in 1881.

 Wiktor married Laura Brillant (née Sturmlauf) on August 28, 1904 at Przemysl.

 They had four sons.
 Karol-Ludwig, also a pharmacist, was born in 1905 and was killed by the Nazis in 1942.
 Maximillian, an electrical engineer, was born in 1906 and immigrated to Palestine in 1934.
 Yohanan-Yan was born in 1914, served in the Anders-Army, and came to Palestine in 1942.
 Edmond Wilhelm was born in 1916, emigrated to Palestine in 1936, and became a naval architect.
-After serving in the British Royal Navy in World War II, Edmund became one of the founding fathers of the Israeli Navy.
+After serving in the British Royal Navy in World War II, Edmond became one of the founding fathers of the Israeli Navy.

 The family residence was at May-3 street in Jaroslaw.

-Wiktor Brillant was a first cousin of Dr. Adolf Sternschuss who is commemorated in Krakow National Museum.
+Wiktor Brillant was a first cousin of Dr. Adolf Sternschuss who is commemorated in Krakow National Museum, and Michał Sternschuss-Staniewski.